AASHU7688/Design_-_Development_of_Student_Mental_Health_Predictor-/README.md

 # Steps or command to run the project

 1) Download the zip and extract the zip.
+2) Open the extracted folder on the VSCode
-2) Open terminal of the VSCode.
+3) Open terminal of the VSCode.
-3) Hit this command first on the terminal - cd mental
+4) Hit this command first on the terminal - cd mental
-4) Then next another command on the terminal after 3rd step - python manage.py runserver
+5) Then next another command on the terminal after 3rd step - python manage.py runserver